This accessibility statement applies to the website East Sussex in Figures www.eastsussexinfigures.org.uk

 This website is run by East Sussex County Council.
 We want as many people as possible to be able to use this website.

-We’ve also made the website text as simple as possible to understand.
-Where technical terms are used we try to explain in the description section.
+We have made the website text as simple as possible to understand.
+Where technical terms are used we try to explain them in the description section of each dataset.

 AbilityNet has advice on making your device easier to use if you have a disability.